-Given in recognition of exemplary faculty leadership in advancing the civic learning and engagement of undergraduate students and advancing the work of AASCU’s American Democracy Project on campus and/or nationally.Nominations for the 2017 Burch Award are due March 31, 2107.
-Awardee will be announced on June 8, 2017 at the ADP Organizing Meeting at the 2017 Civic Learning and Democratic Engagement Meeting in Baltimore, Md.
+The Burch Award is given in recognition of exemplary faculty leadership in advancing the civic learning and engagement of undergraduate students and the work of AASCU’s American Democracy Project on campus and/or nationally.

 The Barbara Burch Award for Faculty Leadership in Civic Engagement was established in 2014 by AASCU’s American Democracy Project in honor of Barbara Burch, Provost Emerita at Western Kentucky University, who provided extraordinary national leadership in the design, creation, and ongoing development of the American Democracy Project.

 During her time as Provost, Barbara Burch strongly supported faculty in the development of civic programming at Western Kentucky University.
 She actively sought out talented faculty members to offer positions of leadership and program development.
 She provided substantial financial support for professional development.
 She offered the prestige of her office and her own personal commitment to support faculty interested in civic work.
 Her efforts resulted in the development of a strong cadre of faculty at Western deeply committed to civic engagement and civic outcomes.
 As a result of her support for faculty, Western Kentucky University, during her time as provost, was seen as one of the leading universities in the country in civic engagement.